flisanp/ms3-baby-food-recipes/TESTING.md

 ![wave valid]()

 ## Lighthouse Testing

+I've ran the raport in Lighthouse when I considered myself almost done with the page and it had quite a good score, there was just some minor issues that needed to be fixed.
+    - Add alt text to images
+    - Add `rel="noopener"` to social media links
+    - Add meta description to base.html

 ## I Manually Tested The Following Features
 - Links in navbar works and takes you to the correct pages.